Bengal Kitten Pricing

 ***It would also be a very good idea to go on google and type in the name of the cattery followed by the word complaints.
 If the name of the cattery is "Teddy Bear" for instance, google this: "teddy bear Bengal complaints" Be sure to use the word Bengal even if it's not part of their registered TICA name.
 If you find a bunch of horrible sounding complaints on that cattery you may want to think twice about buying from them or ask them to explain the situation.***

 Another thing you should check for is pictures on breeders' websites.
 Do they claim their Bengals are raised inside with the family, yet they only have a handful of pictures taken inside or none at all.
 Do they have lots of GOOD QUALITY pictures at different angles of the kittens they are selling.
 Texting you a pic from their iPhone is not good enough!
 They should be taking quality pictures with great lighting using a good camera.
 Do they have pictures of past kittens and lots of pictures of the queens and studs?
 I know quite a few catteries that have it written on their website that the kittens are raised inside with children and other animals and are held and played with constantly and it's an absolute lie.

-Kitten mills can be another issue too.
-It's hard to say how many breeding cats someone has to own to be categorized as a "kitten mill."
+Kitten mills are another issue too.
+It's not hard to say how many breeding cats someone has to own to be categorized as a "kitten mill."
 Look at how many queens the cattery has and ask yourself or that breeder if they are really able to properly socialize the 2 litters each of those queens has per year.
-Twenty queens would be about 40 litters of kittens a year.
+A cattery with 20 queens would be about 40 litters of kittens a year!
 Use your best judgement.

-If you want a Bengal kitten that looks like it came off the cover of Bengal Illustrated it WILL cost you more than $350 dollars.
-Also, I can guarantee that if someone is selling a kitten at that price they are NOT spending anywhere close to the amount of money they should be on those cats because if they were they would be losing money and I doubt anyone wants to do all that work just because they love cats.
+If you want a Bengal kitten that looks like it came off the cover of Bengal Illustrated it WILL cost you more than $500 dollars.
+Also, I can guarantee that if someone is selling a kitten at that price they are NOT spending anywhere close to the amount of money they should be on those cats.
+If they were they would be losing money and I doubt anyone wants to do all that hard work just to literally go negative breeding cats.

 Sorry if this page sounds harsh.
 If I had not had so many people tell me such horrible stories about breeders like this I would not have had to write this page.
 The only thing I can do is try to educate people on what to look for in a breeder and pray that the bad ones go out of business.
 I just really have a problem with people that don't properly care for their cats, don't spend any time socializing the kittens, over breed them, and let them live in horrible conditions so they can make a profit.
 Please don't help them continue this.